 The truncated incidence rate (30-74 years) has increased everywhere in Europe, except Geneva (Switzerland).

-The rate of increased risk is more in Sweden, Birmingham (U.K) and Zaragoza (Spain).
-The risk is increasing everywhere except in DOUBS (France) where an unexpected decrease in older women is seen.
+The rate of increased risk is more in Sweden, Birmingham (United Kingdom) and Zaragoza (Spain).
+The risk is increasing everywhere except in Doubs (France) where an unexpected decrease in older women is seen.